vc-bonn/Unsupervised_Deep_Learning_of_Incompressible_Fluid_Dynamics/readme.md

 ## Publications

 Comprehensive background information is provided in our paper:
-[Physics-Informed Deep Learning of Incompressible Fluid Dynamics](https://arxiv.org/abs/2006.08762), *Nils Wandel, Michael Weinmann, Reinhard Klein*, pre-print 2020
+[Learning Incompressible Fluid Dynamics from Scratch - Towards Fast, Differentiable Fluid Models that Generalize](https://arxiv.org/abs/2006.08762), *Nils Wandel, Michael Weinmann, Reinhard Klein*, pre-print 2020

+Recently, we extended this work to 3D, so you might also want to check out:
+[Fast Fluid Simulations in 3D with Physics-Informed Deep Learning](https://arxiv.org/abs/2012.11893), *Nils Wandel, Michael Weinmann, Reinhard Klein*, pre-print 2020

 ## Installation